Dear Dr. Don,

 It's up to the lender to remove a co-signer.
 And, for the removal to happen, the primary borrower must demonstrate she has the income and credit history to handle the loan on her own.

-I'm not an attorney and can't advise you on legal matters.
+I'm not an attorney and won't advise you on legal matters.
 But I must point out that you co-signed the loan and agreed to make the payments if the primary borrower did not.
 Your agreement is with the lender and not the primary borrower.
-Until you're released from that obligation, you're responsible.
+Until you're released from that obligation, you're still responsible.
+Good luck!

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.